ThePhoenixAgency/AI-Pulse/README.md

 # AI-Pulse
-Curated AI news aggregator from 6 premium sources - Auto-updated with webhook, anti-paywall system, paginated display
+Your trusted source for AI news and analysis - Keeping the community informed